What is Clogging?

 The roots of American Clogging are found in the cross-pollination of various early European immigrant, Native American and African Slave dance forms primarily in the southern Appalachian Mountain region.
 It was an improvised percussive solo or individual form of dancing done in social settings, such as harvest festivals, christenings, barn raisings, church socials, and the Saturday night dance.
 Towards the close of the 19th century, communities started to incorporate this improvisational footwork in the social, formation, and square dance figures that were also brought with Western European diaspora immigrants.
 Known today as “hoedown” or “freestyle” clogging, this socializing event took on many forms regionally and remained a vernacular communal activity.

-For reasons of aesthetics and presentation (and probably noise control), groups of cloggers began coordinating steps in unison, which brought a unity to the group, and standardization to the movement.
-“Precision” clogging, as it is called, is thought to have started as early as the 1950’s.
 As Americans became more mobile, and interstate highways offered the opportunity for dancers to travel from area to area to workshops and competitions, the popularity of clogging as a national activity increased.
-Clogging teams were featured on television shows, furthering its exposure, and soon clogging clubs were organized across the country, removing the form from its cultural heartland and opening it up to influences of mainstream pop culture.
+Through the 1960s and 1970s, clogging teams were featured on television shows like Hee Haw and the Lawrence Welk Show, furthering its exposure, and soon clogging clubs were organized across the country, spreading the form from its cultural heartland and opening it up to influences of mainstream pop culture.

-During the late 1970's, line dances appeared, done to popular tunes as well as to the traditional bluegrass band.
-Over the next three decades, aspects of Tap dancing, Canadian Step Dancing, Irish Hard Shoe, jazz, and even street dancing and hip-hop were incorporated into the steps being performed (successfully) by the best teams at competitions, spurring choreographers to constantly push the envelope for the new and the bold.
-Clogging Competitions across the country bring together teams from East and West to vie for trophies, honors and cash prizes.
-However, the old forms of clogging are still preserved and respected in many clogging communities.
-In American Rhythm, we pay homage to the old while excelling at the new in American clogging.
+During the late 1970's, line dances (unison steps, no partners needed) appeared, done to prerecorded music as well as to the traditional bluegrass band.
+Over the next three decades, aspects of tap dancing, Canadian step dancing, Irish hard shoe, jazz, and even cheerleading and hip-hop were incorporated into the steps being performed by the best teams at competitions, spurring choreographers to constantly push the envelope for the new and the bold.
+Clogging competitions across the country bring together teams from East and West to vie for trophies, honors and prizes.
+However, the older forms of clogging are still preserved, performed and respected in many clogging communities, particularly in the southern Appalachian states.

 Freestyle: